phpDocumentor/phpDocumentor/docs/PSR.md

 ### Keyword

-a keyword defining the purpose of this type.
+A keyword defining the purpose of this type.
 Not every element is determined by a class but still worth of a classification to assist the developer in understanding the code covered by the DocBlock.

     Note: most of these keywords are allowed as class names in PHP and as such are hard to distinguish from real classes.
-As such MUST the keywords be lowercase, as most class names start with an uppercase first character, and you SHOULD NOT use classes with these names in your code.
+As such the keywords MUST be lowercase, as most class names start with an uppercase first character, and you SHOULD NOT use classes with these names in your code.